darealjulz/csgo-settings/README.md

 ## Questions
 - Q: Where can I find my SteamID?
-  A: There are several web applications, like [STEAMID.CO](http://steamid.co/), which show you the SteamID for a your steam account.
+  A: There are several web applications, like [STEAMID.CO](http://steamid.co/), which show you the SteamID for your steam account.